Tomatoes, Natural Antidepressant?

 This study suggests that a tomato-rich diet may have a beneficial effect on the prevention of depressive symptoms.
 Further studies are definitely needed to confirm these findings as well as the mechanisms behind antioxidants and mental health.

-So, what is it about tomatoes?
+Share the good news with your shoppers!
+What is it about tomatoes?
 Tomatoes are an excellent source of the powerful antioxidant lycopene.
 Lycopene is an extremely potent antioxidant found in tomatoes, watermelon, guava, papaya, apricots, pink grapefruit, and blood oranges.
 The USDA estimates that 85 percent of American dietary intake of lycopene comes from tomatoes and tomato products.
 Lycopene is a carotenoid pigment that is protective against heart disease and some cancers (and gives tomatoes their red color).
 Tomato products that are cooked (like pasta sauce, canned tomatoes, etc.) have more lycopene than fresh tomatoes.

-Dubbed “mindful eating”, paying attention to our meals even if we haven’t fully prepared them ourselves could be exactly what we need to battle the bulge and the blues.
+Dubbed “mindful eating,” paying attention to our meals even if we haven’t fully prepared them ourselves could be exactly what we need to battle the bulge and the blues.
 Based on the Buddhist concept of mindfulness, which involves being fully aware of what is happening within and around you at the moment, these techniques have been proposed as a way to relieve stress and alleviate problems like high blood pressure and chronic gastrointestinal difficulties.
 In light of the new research, being mindful in all areas of our life would help cut down on mindless eating.